 Email may sound old school, but it’s still one of the top communication methods for businesses and individuals.
 However, it’s also commonly used to spread malware and ransomware.

 We constantly work to make email security a priority.
 From phishing scams to malicious downloads, the risks vary greatly.
 The good thing is there is one ultimate best practice to improve email security.

 A Look Inside Email Security

-In another study, 76% of businesses stated they'd experienced phishing attacks.
+In another study, 76% of businesses stated they’d experienced phishing attacks.
 One statistic we found particularly horrifying was the average person receives 16 malicious emails monthly.
-And that was just by the end of 2017.

 Since malicious messages often pose as legitimate messages, email is an easy way to hijack networks and steal data.
 All a hacker needs to do is gain control of a single email account to send seemingly innocent messages to co-workers.
-Malicious links and attachments then wreak havoc on the entire business network.
+Malicious links and attachments can then wreak havoc on the entire business network.

 Email Security Best Practice

 The single best email security practice to implement is regular employee training.
 Yes, we have plenty of other best practices as well, but this is by far the most important.